Amateur Girl at St James Theatre

 Porn plays on the skills that Julie has acquired as a nurse who has experienced old-age, dementia, and a six-year-old dying in her arms, charm, performance, an aptitude for escapism, and, of course, care skills.
 “I’ve never done a massage before… but it can’t be that different from a bed-bath, I thought to myself…” she states.
 In the midst of the current dismissal of medical workers, Whittington explores the difficulty and value of the art of caring.

 Julie is not the wet, little-girl-lost too often featured in plays about exploitation.
 For Julie, prostitution is a considered choice, based partly on attention but also a considered decision of monetary benefits.
 Amateur Girl is a fresh discussion of the long-running debate of whether prostitution can ever be considered empowering.
 Justifiably, the play takes issue not with prostitution as a service, but with the malevolent, violent characters that pollute the industry, destroying fair transaction.

 We are struck by Julie’s relentless positivity.
 The only tinge of anger enters at subtle references to sex abuse as a child, confirmed with the scattering of childhood toys under the layered stage.
 This honest, jarring production lays Julie almost bare.
 Her childhood trauma, at least, is appropriately off limits.

-Amateur Girl is on at St James Theatre until 21st February 2014, for further information or to book visit here.
+Amateur Girl is at St James Theatre until 21st February 2014.
+For further information or to book visit the theatre’s website here.